-Employees are required by law to protect themselves by following the employer's safe work practices and using the PPE provided.
+Workers are required by law to protect themselves by following the PCBU’s safe work practices and using the PPE provided.

 Wash hands with a mild soap and water, and then dry them thoroughly after work.
 Use a cleanser made from vegetable oil to remove grease or other substances that will not come off with soap and water.
 Some barrier creams applied before work may make it easier to remove substances that tend to stick to the skin or provide some protection from wet work.

-Do not use barrier cream on damaged skin or instead of PPE.
+- Do not use barrier cream on damaged skin.

 If you suspect that you have contact dermatitis, see your doctor.
 Early treatment is important for best results.
-Speak with your safety and health representative and employer about how to overcome the problem and make the place safe.
+Speak with your health and safety representative and PCBU about how to overcome the problem and make the workplace safe.